Welcome to the Land of Eternal Spring: Guatemala City Airport

 After you exit the airplane, you'll go through immigration control.
 In order to make this process as smooth as possible, be sure to have your passport ready, as well as any other necessary documentation.

-• Note: Lines and wait times will vary depending on the time of day.
+• Note: Lines and wait times will vary depending on the time of day at the Guatemala City Airport.

 • Baggage Claim